 Wisconsin State Capitol ~ Madison

-George B. Post & Sons designed the current Wisconsin State Capitol, which was built between 1906 and 1917 at $7.25 million.
-The Madison Capital is distinguished as being the only State Capitol ever built on an isthmus.
+George B. Post & Sons designed the current Wisconsin State Capitol.
+It was built between 1906 and 1917 at the cost of $7.25 million.
+The Madison Capital is distinguished.
+It is the only State Capitol ever built on an isthmus.

 A weekend trip to Wisconsin’s State Capital is a great way to check out the diverse ethnic heritage reflected in the architecture, art, and furnishings throughout the Capitol.